Biosecurity

 Further reference:

-• Find the various commodity representatives on the relevant Agribook pages e.g. Poultry Disease Management Agency on the poultry page, South African Ostrich Business Chamber (SAOBC) on the Ostrich page etc. All of these – as well as associations like LWCCRuVASASAVA and SAVC – are stakeholders in the National Animal Health Forum (NAHF).
+• The various commodity representatives on the relevant Agribook pages (e.g. Poultry Disease Management Agency on the poultry page, South African Ostrich Business Chamber (SAOBC) on the Ostrich page etc.) – as well as associations like LWCCRuVASASAVA and SAVC – are stakeholders in the National Animal Health Forum (NAHF).

 Training and research